Behavioral Neuroscience and Psychiatric Disorders

 In summer 2012, Dr. Young spent two weeks in Dharamsala, India, teaching neuroscience to Tibetan monks as part of the Robert A. Paul Emory-Tibet Science Initiative.

-Dr. Young's first book, The Chemistry Betwen Us: Love, Sex, and the Science of Attraction, presents a unified theory of how love, sex and human social bonding is created in our brains, how that creation drives our behavior, and how these mechanisms fit into social, historical and political contexts.
-It is now available.
+Dr. Young's first book, The Chemistry Between Us: Love, Sex, and the Science of Attraction, presents a unified theory of how love, sex and human social bonding is created in our brains, how that creation drives our behavior, and how these mechanisms fit into social, historical and political contexts.

 View publications on PubMed